 Payments & Fees

-Naturally, your consulting agreement should state your rates, whether it’s a fixed rate or an hourly rate.
+Naturally, consulting agreements should state your rates as an independent contractor, whether it’s a fixed rate or an hourly rate.
 If you’re charging for any other extra services, overtime, or late payments, you should specify that too.

 For example, you can define the due date for the payment as ten days after the completion of the project and charge a flat fee or a percentage multiplied by the number of days past the due date.
 Of course, this shouldn’t be an outrageous amount, more of an incentive for your client to pay on time.